Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 ## Learn the basics of collaboration

-Now that Bob is set up to work on the Web site, he decides to add a footer ti the bottom of the page.
+Now that Bob is set up to work on the Web site, he decides to add a footer to the bottom of the page.
 Let's take on Bob and Alice's persona for a few moments and learn the basics of collaboration.

 1. Begin by navigating to the "Bob" directory and impersonating Bob: